ddmng/ha2-firebase/README.md

-# ha2-firebase
+# hyperapp TODO on Firebase

-Exploring the new Hyperapp V2 WIP.
+Exploring the new [Hyperapp](https://github.com/hyperapp/hyperapp) V2 WIP.
 A test with Firebase and PWA.

 Sample TODO application with HAv2.
 Todos: